isaacnmm/pestpolicy-hugo2XX/content/posts/can-bearded-dragons-eat-apples/index.md

 Improperly or unpeeled apples fed onto the bearded dragon could cause impaction.

-Also, give the apples as snacks
-- in small bits to avoid running stools.
+Also, give the apples as snacks - in small bits to avoid running stools.
 You can give bearded dragons water from some bowl.

 Deficiency in vitamin C can cause stomatitis, bleeding gums, bruising of skin.
-Bearded dragons or reptiles exhibiting such conditions are usually treated using vitamin C
-- known this to properly [care for your bearded dragon](http://www.animalplanet.com/pets/other
+Bearded dragons or reptiles exhibiting such conditions are usually treated using vitamin C - known this to properly [care for your bearded dragon](http://www.animalplanet.com/pets/other-pets/bearded-dragon-stats-facts/).Apples consist about 86% water.
-- pets/bearded
-- dragon
-- stats
-- facts/).Apples consist about 86% water.
 That gives you a perfect means of hydrating your bearded dragon.

 Notably these creatures drink little water and most of them dont even know how to drink water from a bowl.
 In fact, it takes time to train your beardie how to drink water.
 However, when you feed then with apples, you dont have to worry about dehydration.
 Apples meant for bearded dragons need to be washed properly to remove chemicals used for pest control.
 Ingesting pesticides can make your beardie very sick or even result to death.

 In addition, apples should be peeled and sliced into very thin slices to make it easy for them to chew.
-Related: [Why I Don't Feed Bearded Dragons with Oranges](https://pestpolicy.com/can
+Related: [Why I Don't Feed Bearded Dragons with Oranges](https://pestpolicy.com/can-bearded-dragons-eat-oranges/)
-- bearded
-- dragons
-- eat
-- oranges/)

 ###  **Can Baby Bearded Dragons Eat Apples?**